catin-black/meteor-emails/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## What's new
+* 0.0.13
+Update to the > 2 Meteor version and fix problem with start on Windows
 * 0.0.12
 Fixed problem with the limit of emails that can be sent in one day.